The AP Interview: Haiti PM plans to hold elections next year

 Thousands protested in the streets when the referendum was first proposed, with many accusing Moïse of a power grab.

-Henry still faces opposition to the referendum, as well as criticism from those who do not consider him a legitimate leader because he was first recognized as prime minister by the Core Group, composed of ambassadors from Germany, Brazil, Canada, Spain, the U.S., France, the European Union and representatives from the United Nations and the Organization of American States.
+Henry still faces opposition to the referendum, as well as criticism from those who do not consider him a legitimate leader.

+As part of a political agreement with opponents, Moïse selected Henry, a trained neurosurgeon, to become Haiti’s next prime minister shortly before his assassination.
+But the president was killed before Henry could be sworn in.
+The 71-year-old was finally ushered into power over the outgoing prime minister, Claude Joseph, after foreign diplomats belonging to the so-called Core Group endorsed his rule, giving rise to criticism that he was a pawn of the U.S. government with a long history of meddling in Haiti’s affairs.

 “He's a puppet,” said Monique Clesca, a Haitian writer, activist and former U.N. official.
 “Bottom line, he has no legitimacy or credibility.”